-I like Iris because it caters to both the technophobic and techie crowds.
+I like Iris because it caters to both technophobes and techies alike.

-It’s like anti-virus software.
-You complete the initial setup once, it runs in the background, and protects you around the clock.
+It runs in the background like anti-virus software.
+You complete the initial setup once, and protects you around the clock.

-With the click of a button in your computer's task bar, you can change the mode to accommodate any situations.
+With the click of a button in your computer's task bar, you can change the mode to accommodate any situation.

 This setting optimizes the other settings for the intended purpose.
 For example:

-- Movie emphasizes accurate colors at the expense of not filtering quite as much blue light.
+- Movie mode emphasizes accurate colors at the expense of not filtering quite as much blue light.

-- Reading makes the screen more comfortable to read long articles.
+- Reading mode makes the screen more comfortable to read long articles.
 Similar to reading on the eye-friendly Kindle Paperwhite.

-Extreme Color, Light, and Brightness Boosting (and Reducing)
+IrisTech: Extreme Color, Light, and Brightness Control (Boosting and Reducing)

 Your screen is capable extreme brightness.
-And energy-saving super low brightness.
+And energy-saving ultra-low brightness.

 I found this feature by accident.
-At noon, when the sun is naturally at its highest, I can set my brightness to 120 percent of normal so that I can actually see the screen.
+At noon, when the sun is naturally at its highest, I can set my brightness to 120 percent of my computer's normal.
+Then I can actually see the screen while in direct sunlight.

-In addition to brightness, you have color choice.
+In addition to brightness, you can choose you preferred color tint.

 You have a much greater window of potential screen colors.
 All the way from bright blue, to dark red.
 You can choose whichever color you fancy.
-Or, more importantly:
+More importantly, however:

-You can reduce more blue light than any other software.
+With IrisTech you can reduce blue light more than any other software.